A Church Sundial

-What is this circular mark on a house on the Old Sarum side of the Stratford Road in the village?
+This circular mark is sited high up on a house on the Old Sarum side of the Stratford Road in Stratford sub Castle.

 Mass dials date from the 7th C when Pope Sabinian decreed their use.
 They were for use by the priests and congregation of that one church.
 Even two hundred years ago time was still local time for local use, without any more widespread meaning, time wasn’t standardised until railways made it essential (1840).